tn64/Happy_Places/Self-assesment/Assesment.md

 -Search for datasources where we can extract the data from.
 -Clean the data with python (pandas) before we export it to our database.
--Connect the Jupyther notebook where we did the claening to our Postgres database.
+-Connect the Jupyter notebook where we did the claening to our Postgres database.
 -Export the tables to our Postgres SQL database after I clean them up.
--Responsible to connect our tables in our database with our jupyther notebook where we created our machine learning models.
+-Responsible to connect our tables in our database with our jupyter notebook where we created our machine learning models.
 -Create a database diagram for our presentation that shows every table, primary and foreign keys.

 ## Team Assessment